Colaski/SwAuth/README.md

 swift build
 ```

-Make your changes and submit and a PR for review!
+Make your changes and submit a PR for review!

 Nice to have list: